blackdoor/blog/_posts/2018-12-16-simple-front-end.md

+---
+layout: post
+author: nathan
-# Web app front ends for people who don't want to have to continually re-learn front end
+title: Web app front ends for people who don't want to have to continually re-learn front end
+---

 > If you're a javscript/front end developer who follows the latest sophisticated frameworks, or a lead with a team of rockstar front end developers looking to build the best app your designer can conceive of; then this isn't for you.